tushar-semwal/firebirdv-ros-package/README.md

 **Note1**: The steps below are for **ROS Kinetic** installed on **Ubuntu Xenial (16.xx)**.
 To install ROS Kinetic follow [this](http://wiki.ros.org/kinetic/Installation/Ubuntu).

+Due credits to https://github.com/badrobot15/firebird_ros for the inspiration and base codes.
 #### 1. Install the Arduino IDE
 ```
 sudo apt-get update